microsoft/json-schemas/README.md

 - tsdoc https://graphprodblobstorage.blob.core.windows.net/content/json-schemas/en-us/html/tsdoc/

 > [!IMPORTANT]
-> If you add a new root level folder then you need to send an email to devappportaleng@microsoft.com (developer app portal engineering team) and request they "whitelist" your folder for removing locale from the full URL.
+> If you add a new root level folder then you need to send an email to devappportaleng@microsoft.com (developer app portal engineering team) and request they "allowlist" your folder for removing locale from the full URL.
 You don't need to do this for sub-folders.
 As mentioned, this is the team that hosts the Azure blob so reach out to them for support if needed.
 You'll find they're very responsive if you catch them on India time!

 ## Update existing schemas